iLib-js/ilib-mono/README.md

 - update the plugin to return only classes, as the linter may need to instantiate the classes multiple times
+- add the getRuleSets() method to the plugin to allow the plugins to define standard rule sets

 ### v1.1.0